 As Ferida explains, “There are features which represent every single stage of my life, from the Amalfi Coast with its colors and fragrances to the touch of the exotic that comes with my childhood in Africa.”
 She designed several pieces of furniture herself, including all of the headboards and the bedside tables.

 Ferida’s favorite place to spend time is a hidden corner of the patio.
 “It’s very private and you can smell the jasmine,” she says.
-It’s where she sits to wait for her next guests to arrive, while listening to music by her favorite composer Ludovico Einaudi.
-Though she has welcomed several celebrities over the years, including 2 Oscar winners (she declines to mention who), Ferida gains equal pleasure from hosting families and happy couples.
+It’s where she sits to wait for her next guests to arrive while listening to music by her favorite composer Ludovico Einaudi.
+Though she has welcomed several celebrities over the years, including two Oscar winners (she declines to mention who), Ferida gains equal pleasure from hosting families and happy couples.

-She says that guests often tell her that the house has a soul, that they can feel the the love, dedication and attention to detail that have gone into making Villa Pompea such a special place to spend time.
+She says that guests often tell her that the house has a soul, that they can feel the love, dedication, and attention to detail that have gone into making Villa Pompea such a special place to spend time.
 For a woman who has truly poured her heart and soul into this house, it is high praise indeed.